samsulhuda-moolahgo/unione-smtp-example/README.md

 # UniOne SMTP example

 The easiest way to send via our SMTP is to set smtp-in.unisender.com:587 as transport relay using your login and password.
-Also, please remember, to enable SSL/TLS in connection properties.
+Also, please remember, to enable STARTTLS in connection properties.

 Or there are some examples in PHP/Ruby.